jakobht/cadence-workshop/DeliveryManagementInstructions/DeliveryManagementSystem.md

 We are now ready to start building our service.

 # Building the service
 Each package will be handled using the package_processing workflow.
-A small part of this is already implemented in the `workflow/package/package_processing.go` file.
+A small part of this is already implemented in the `workflow/shipping/package_processing.go` file.
+If you get stuck or just want to see how we did it, you can always look at the `workflow/shippingcompleate/package_processing.go` file which has the whole workflow implemented.

 ## Implementing the first activities.
 Lets implement the `validatePayment()` and `shipProduct()` activities for the OrderProcessingWorkflow.